Atlantic Creoles: Melungeons

-Seminole Creoles (Black Seminoles)
+Black Seminoles

-Seminole Creoles (Black Seminoles or Afro Seminoles) are descendants of the Seminole people and free or enslaved Creoles who allied with Seminole groups in Spanish Florida.
+Seminole Creoles (Black Seminoles) or Afro Seminoles) are descendants of the Seminole people and free or enslaved Creoles who allied with Seminole groups in Spanish Florida.

-Historically, the Seminole creoles lived mostly in distinct bands near the Amerindian Seminole.
-Some were enslaved, particularly of Seminole leaders, but the Seminole creoles had more freedom than enslaved creoles in the South and by other Amerindian tribes.
+Historically, the Seminole Creoles lived mostly in distinct bands near the Amerindian Seminole.
+Some were enslaved, particularly of Seminole leaders, but the Seminole Creoles had more freedom than enslaved Creoles in the South and by other Amerindian tribes.

 Today, Creole Seminole descendants live primarily in rural communities around the Seminole Nation of Oklahoma.
 Its two Freedmen's bands, the Caesar Bruner Band and the Dosar Barkus Band, are represented on the General Council of the Nation.
 Other centers are in Florida, Texas, the Bahamas, and northern Mexico.

-Southern Atlantic Creoles
+American South

 Those with Atlantic Creole heritage are most concentrated in the Southern US as they have been historically.
 A Southern Creole accent or dialect is still spoken by many and some historical traditions are still practiced there with cuisine being primary.

-Western and Northeastern Atlantic Creoles
+Western and Northeastern United States

-Due to the Great migration Atlantic creole culture spread throughout the United States.
+Due to the Great Migration Atlantic creole culture spread throughout the United States.
 A large portion of Atlantic Creole culture was able to become mainstream due to the music culture that sprung up in California and New York mainly via hip hop but also television broadcasting.
 Some will speak in a Creole accent or dialect mixed with Western US American English, California English and Northeastern English or New York english.

-US Atlantic Creole culture
+Culture

-US Creole cuisine
+Cuisine

-US Atlantic creole cuisine originated from various US creole populations.
+US Atlantic Creole cuisine originated from various US creole populations.
 The early cuisine originated from the merging of various cooking techniques, recipes, practices and produce from Africa with various European and Amerindian cooking cultures as well as substituting produce and meat indigenous to the Americas.
 One root of the cuisine also stems from captives transforming less desired food or scraps into a palatable meal in creative or innovate ways.
-There were also cases of captives or enslaved creoles working in households or free creoles homemaking or working various jobs that entailed cooking.
-Different Creole ethnic groups and populations contributed to distinct cuisine such as Louisiana creole food and soul food as well as other US American or regional cuisine such as Southern food.
+There were also cases of captives or enslaved Creoles working in households and free Creoles homemaking or working various jobs that entailed cooking.
+Different Creole ethnic groups and populations contributed to distinct cuisine such as Louisiana Creole food and soul food as well as other US American or regional cuisine such as Southern food.